mklimek1/final-project/Markdown-in-CAT-test.md

-How Markdown is Processed by Wordfast Pro 7 and Trados Studio 2022 <!-- omit in toc -->
+How Markdown is Processed by Wordfast Pro 8, Trados Studio 2022, and memoQ 10<!-- omit in toc -->
 ===

 <!-- This here is a comment.
 And I'd like to create a TOC below -->